mibengt/evolene/README.md

 ### Unit Testing

-Add a file in the root of your project called  `docker-compose-unit-tests.yml`
+Add a file in the root of your project called  `docker-compose-unit-tests.yml`.
+This file is then run

 Before unit tests are run, the image is built and it´s id is availeble to the Docker Compose file via `$LOCAL_IMAGE_ID`.

 One way is then to mount your test directly into the docker images and run your tests on that very image.

+On your local machine you can run the same test using `docker-compose --file docker-compose-unit-tests.yml up --abort-on-container-exit --always-recreate-deps`.

 ```yaml
 version: '3'